 • If the contribution was actually a transfer/rollover from another fund (including foreign pension funds)

-• If you want to receive the government's super co-contribution for low income earners.
+• If you want to receive the government's super co-contribution for low income earners on your after-tax contributions.

-When your employer pays your super or you salary sacrifice money to your super from your before-tax, you pay the contributions tax on superannuation, which is 15% (or 30% tax if you earn more than $250,000/year).
+When your employer pays your super or you salary sacrifice to your super, these are before-tax contributions (or concessional contributions) and you pay a 15% tax on these contributions (or 30% tax if your income and before-tax contributions equal more than $250,000/year).

-Investment earnings your super makes are also taxed at up to the 15% super tax rate.
+Investment earnings your super makes are also taxed at up to 15%.

-If you make an after-tax contribution (personal or voluntary contribution), you don't pay this tax because you've already paid income tax.
-But when you claim a tax deduction on it, the 15% super contributions tax does get charged.
+If you make an after-tax contribution (personal or voluntary contribution), you don't pay the 15% contributions tax.
+But when you claim a tax deduction on these contributions, the 15% super contributions tax will apply.

-If making super contributions, you can't backdate those contributions.
+If you're making super contributions, you can't backdate those contributions.

 You can make more than one claim for tax deductions on super with us before you fill out your tax return for the financial year.